desktop/desktop/CONTRIBUTING.md

 You will need to install these tools:

- - [Nodejs](https://nodejs.org) v7 is preferred as it's the version embedded into Electron
+ - [Nodejs](https://nodejs.org) - v7 is preferred as it's the version embedded into Electron
-    - **Windows developers**:  Make sure you allow the Node.js installer to add node to the PATH, it'll make life much easier for you.
+    - **Windows developers**: *Make sure you allow the Node.js installer to add node to the PATH, it'll make life much easier for you.*
  - Python 2.7 - [Windows](https://www.python.org/downloads/windows/), [macOS](https://www.python.org/downloads/mac-osx/)
-    - **Windows developers**: Let python install into the default suggested path (`c:\Python27`), otherwise you'll have to configure node-gyp manually with the path which is annoying.
+    - **Windows developers**: *Let Python install into the default suggested path (`c:\Python27`), otherwise you'll have to configure node-gyp manually with the path which is annoying.*
  - **macOS:** Xcode and Xcode Command Line Tools (Xcode -> Preferences -> Downloads)
  - **Windows:** Visual Studio 2015 or [Visual C++ Build Tools](http://go.microsoft.com/fwlink/?LinkId=691126)
-    - Run `npm config set msvs_version 2015` after installing the build tools
+    - Run `npm config set msvs_version 2015` after installing the build tools.
+    - *Visual Studio 2017 support has not been tested yet - waiting on `node-gyp` support to be generally available.*

-With these things installed, open a shell and validate your output to these commands looks like this:
+With these things installed, open a shell and validate you have access to these commands and that the versions look similar:

 ```
 > node -v